JasonLiu1229/University-Vault/DS/Session/Session 5.md

 	- Changes in libraries = redeploying entire application
 	- Explicit (remote) component interface when using services
 - Services require more coarse-grained interfaces
-	- remote calls more expensive than in-process calls
+	- Remote calls more expensive than in-process calls
 ## Smart services, dumb pipes
+This means designing systems where the services are intelligent, handling complex logic and processing, while the communication channels between them are simple and efficient.
 - Enterprise Service Bus (ESB)
 	- Sophisticated message routing, choreography, transformation and business rule application
 - Microservices